A2osX/A2osX/.Docs/Shell Developers Guide.md

 ###Examples

 In addition to the scripts in this document, there are many example scripts included with A2osX which can be found on the A2osX repository on GitHub.
-Besides the [EXAMPLES](../EXAMPLES) folder, you may also want to look at the scripts in the [TESTS](../TESTS), [MAKE](../EXAMPLES) and [MAKE](../ADMIN) folders.
+Besides the [EXAMPLES](../EXAMPLES) folder, you may also want to look at the scripts in the [TESTS](../TESTS), [MAKE](../MAKE) and [ADMIN](../ADMIN) folders.
 The scripts in the **TESTS** folder are used to test the various commands of A2osX with each release.
 The **MAKE** folder contains scripts used to make the published disk images for A2osX.
 The **ADMIN** folder contains scripts that are in the development stage that one day might be used to help administer an A2osX installation.
-All of these may be good for learning the capabilities available to the script developer.
+All of these are good for learning the capabilities available to the script developer.

 ## License
 A2osX is licensed under the GNU General Pulic License.